NOTE: The state of the art for exams that were usually proctored is still uncertain. Wait for more news as the course start approaches.

 This online course will be using a Web-based Learning Management System Canvas as the method to disseminate information.
 Canvas provides the framework for the course including PowerPoint presentations, student data files, the tools to receive and send course materials, and a grade book.
 Using the communication tools, you can communicate using e-mail, and you can share materials and ideas with other course participants via the discussion forums and groups.

-There will be quizzes and exams.
+There will be quizzes, a midterm and a cumulative final exam.
 The quizzes will be 90 minutes long, and the final exam will be 120 minutes long.
 The dates for those exams will be included in the syllabus.

 Class opens / Accessing Canvas: